OpenEnvironments/blockgroupspending/README.md

 People and households express their opinions in many ways, but critically in their spending decisions.
 In th United States, the Bureau of Labor Statistics (BLS) is responsible for publishing its Consumer Expenditure Survey (https://www.bls.gov/cex/).
-This publication provides estimates from the national to state level and 25 largest MSAs.
-This level of geography often renders the estimates overly aggregated, limited to the state level with a select major MSAs.
+This publication provides national level estimates in addition to select states and select 25 largest MSAs.
+This level of geography often renders the estimates overly aggregated, limited to for microeconomic analysis and geography appending.

 The BLS also provides a sample of the original survey responses to allow lower level modelling.
 Its Public Use Microdata (PUMD) does not include geography, to protect the